arkworks-rs/r1cs-tutorial/README.md

 3. (Optional) While Rust works out of the box with your text editor of choice, using [Visual Studio Code](https://code.visualstudio.com/) along with the [`rust-analyzer`](https://marketplace.visualstudio.com/items?itemName=matklad.rust-analyzer) plugin makes Rust development easier.

+4. (Optional) Join the Telegram channel for [this tutorial](https://t.me/joinchat/4HzYWAYHVfpiODZh) and for the [`arkworks` ecosystem](https://t.me/joinchat/QaIYxIqLScnonTJ4) to ask questions interactively.

-4. Proceed to the exercises below.
+5. Proceed to the exercises below.

 ## Exercises